meineerde/website/content/articles/2006/2006-06-07-ruhig-ists-geworden.md

 ---
 title: "Ruhig ists geworden"
-tags: [lang:de, Rock im Park, Sicherheit]
+tags: [lang:de, Music, "A walk in the park"]
 created_at: 2006-06-07 20:05:03 CEST
 updated_at: 2009-07-06 22:05:53 CEST
 author: Holger Just